Swarthmore Fraternities Disband Over Leaked Documents That Detailed Misogyny

 The university plans to continue work by the Task Force on Student Social Events and Community Standards that began last spring, Smith said.

-Last year, Smith had rejected the task force's recommendations on changes to Greek life on campus, including the suggestion to end leases to Phi Psi and Delta Upsilon.
+Last year, Smith rejected the task force's recommendations on changes to Greek life on campus, including the suggestion to end leases to Phi Psi and Delta Upsilon.

 "We have heard heartbreaking stories from students who feel unwelcome to the point of wanting to transfer out of our community," Smith said this week.
-"Those stories have come from across the spectrum of our student body—from student protesters to fraternity members.
+"Those stories have come from across the spectrum of our student body — from student protesters to fraternity members.

 "Stories such as these reflect our failure to realize the values we so often espouse," she said, adding that there is "no evidence that any current student participated in the behaviors documented in the unofficial 'minutes.' "